-Asking different questions of each candidate will lead to a skewed assessment of who would best perform the job.
+Asking different questions to each candidate will lead to a skewed assessment of who would best perform the job.
 Questions designed to get particular information about a specific candidate are only appropriate

 in the context of a core set of questions asked of every single candidate.

-As mentioned an interviewer might make a snap judgement about someone based on their first impression positive or negative that clouds the entire interview, eg letting the fact that the candidate is wearing out of the scruffy or inappropriate clothing or has a heavy regional accent take precedence over the applicant's knowledge, skills, or abilities.
+As mentioned, an interviewer might make a snap judgement about someone based on their first impression, positive or negative.
+This can cloud the entire interview, e.g. letting the fact that the candidate is wearing scruffy or inappropriate clothing, or has a heavy regional accent, take precedence over the applicant's knowledge, skills, or abilities.

-This involves rejection of a candidate based on a small amount of negative information a common occurrence.
-Research indicates that interviewers give unfavorable information almost twice the weight of
+This involves rejection of a candidate based on a small amount of negative information, which is a common occurrence.
+Research indicates that interviewers give unfavourable information almost twice the weight of

 The Horn or Halo effect:

-Since the candidate wants the job, they will undoubtedly provide the words the interviewer wants to hear, even if those words are not entirely truthful, eg:- an applicant might say that he has no problem reporting to someone younger, or working in a team setting, when this is not the case.
+Since the candidate wants the job, they will undoubtedly provide the words the interviewer wants to hear, even if those words are not entirely truthful.
+For example, an applicant might say that he has no problem reporting to someone younger, or working in a team setting, when this is not the case.
 Interviewers should prepare questions that probe for specific examples and stay away from questions that elicit "yes" or "no" answers.